hundlab/AFAT/README.md

     version.

-2. Install AFAT by opening a cmd or powershell window and running `py -m pip install hundlab-AFAT`, this should install AFAT and all of its dependancies.
+2. Install AFAT by opening a cmd or powershell window and running `py -m pip install hundlab-AFAT`, this should install AFAT and all of its dependencies.
+    * sklearn has been deprecated, so installation will likely produce an error here.
+        To avoid this, set the environment variable SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True For more information, see https://pypi.org/project/sklearn/

-3. Once AFAT has been installed it can be run via cmd, powershell or the start menu.
+4. Once AFAT has been installed it can be run via cmd, powershell or the start menu.
 To run type `AutomatedFibrosisAnalysisToolkit.py`.
 To create a desktop shortcut type `AutomatedFibrosisAnalysisToolkit.py` into the start menu select `Copy full path`, then on the Desktop `right-click` -> `new` -> `new shortcut` and paste the path when it askes for a